steem/qwp/doc/README.md

 qwp will automatically collect the data into $F and $S global variables.
 You can use F() and S() function to get the values.

-## Other files
+## Execution sequence
-For separate your different code in different files, the following files also will help you to do this.
-And finally qwp will combine them together just as one file.
+QWP recommends that different functional code should be placed in different files and finally all the files will be combined together just as one file.
+This prevents code be messed up in one big file.
+These files include:
 * common.css
 * common.css.php
 * common.js
 * common.js.php
-* xxx.css
+* x.css
-* xxx.js
+* x.css.php
-* xxx.css.php
+* x.js
-* xxx.js.php
+* x.js.php
-* xxx.init.php
+* x.init.php

-xxx is standards for home or the 'p' parameter indicated page file name and will be loaded only for that page.
-You can use *.css.php and *.js.php to generate css/js code dynamically.
-And the css will be added into style label, the js will be added into script label. *.init.php is used for initialize your module.
-You can use this file to preload data or set css/js code files to be loaded.
+* x_ops_y.php or ops_y.php(if parameter p is not provided)

-The files with 'common' as prefix are used for the same module.
-Those files in modules directory will be loaded for all modules.
+If p is not provided, x=home.
+If p is provided, x is the value of parameter 'p'. y is the value of parameter op.
+These file will be executed in order.
+The files with 'common' as prefix are used for the same module, Those files in sub modules directory will be loaded.
+This feature helps to provide helper class or functions for one module in one file and be used in all the module's related files.

-Those files in the template directory will be loaded for all the template.
-Those files in modules/xxx/xxx/... directory will be loaded just for the same module.
+Files in the template directory also will be loaded for all the template.

-## Loading sequence
-The php loading sequence for module html page is:
+The execution sequence for html page:
 * index.php
+* common.php(in module root)
+* common.php(in parent module route)
+* common.php(in module)
+* x.init.php
+* template/common.php
+* template/common.css
+* template/common.css.php
+* common.css
-* common.php
+* common.css.php
-* xxx.init.php
+* template/x.header.php
-* xxx.php
+* x.php
-* xxx.footer.php
+* template/x.footer.php
-* xxx.js.php
+* x.js
-* xxx.js
+* x.js.php

 For ops page:
 * index.php